doubleirish/liveproject_skeleton/liveproject_spring_security_milestone2_skeleton/README.md

 - An user can be authenticated only if he previously registered in the system with a username and a password.

 ####  mini milestone Timings
+(provided)
 1. build enhanced skeleton with swagger, populated db, H2 console, postman tests (8 hours)

+1. (step 0) secure the resource server with JWT public key -> research and coding (2 hours)

 mini milestones
-1. secure the resource server with JWT public key -> research and coding (2 hours)
-1. posting health profile. -> enabling method security , creating SPel and postman tests (1 hour)
+1. creating health profile for self only-> enabling method security , creating SPel and postman tests (1 hour)
+1. finding any health profile when admin user.  @PreAuthorize and  postman tests (1 hour)
+1. only a user with admin role can delete a health profile.  @PreAuthorize and  postman tests (1 hour)

 #### Suggestions